 Celebrity chef Momma Cherri is signing on the dole, she told The Argus.

-The woman who shot to fame after appearing on Gordon Ramsay’s hit show Ramsay’s Kitchen Nightmares said she will have to claim unemployment benefit after finally shutting down her soul food restaurant for good.
+The woman who shot to fame after appearing on Gordon Ramsay’s hit show Ramsay’s Kitchen Nightmares said she will have to claim unemployment benefit after finally shutting down her soul food

 The restaurant – Momma Cherri’s Big House, in Little East Street, Brighton – had been closed for several weeks after administrators moved in, told staff to leave and changed the locks.